CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 **Microsoft Purview eDiscovery (Standard)** provides a basic eDiscovery tool that organizations can use to search and export content in Microsoft 365 and Office 365, including **M365 Copilot**.
 You can also use eDiscovery (Standard) to place an eDiscovery hold on content locations, such as Exchange mailboxes, SharePoint sites, OneDrive accounts, and Microsoft Teams.

 When users within an organization leverage **Microsoft Copilot** to create prompt and response data, it may contain sensitive or confidential information, or evidence of intellectual property.
-Organizations need to have visibility and control over this data and be able to identify, preserve, collect, review and export it for legal, regulatory or data security investigation.
+Organizations need to have visibility and control over this data and be able to identify, preserve, collect, review, and export it for legal, regulatory, or data security investigation.
 That's why M**icrosoft Purview eDiscovery** provides support for **Microsoft 365 Copilot interactions.**

-**eDiscovery** has the ability to help with search, discovery, preservation, review and export of Copilot interactions in Microsoft 365 across Word, Excel, PowerPoint, Teams to name a few.
+**eDiscovery** has the ability to help with search, discovery, preservation, review, and export of Copilot interactions in Microsoft 365 across Word, Excel, PowerPoint, Teams, to name a few.
 It ensures these Copilot conversations are discoverable and actionable through the regular eDiscovery process.
 It also provides the ability to filter for specific Copilot interactions in the query building experience to make it easier to scope the searches.

 ### Task 7.1: Creating an eDiscovery Case

- Here are the steps to create a case on eDiscovery page in the **Microsoft Compliance portal**.
+ Here are the steps to create a case on the eDiscovery page in the **Microsoft Compliance portal**.

  1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.

-1. In the left navigation pane of the compliance portal, select **eDiscovery** and then, **Standard**.
+1. In the left navigation pane of the compliance portal, select **eDiscovery** and then **Standard**.

     ![](./media/ediscovery-standard.png)